-- Troops may participate in optional Cookie Booths, which must be approved by the council Product Programs Department.
-To begin the approval process, troops need to submit a completed Girl Scout Cookie Booth Agreement form to Girl Scouts of Utah Product Programs Department. - All participating girls, and adults handling money, must be registered Girl Scouts. - At least two (2) unrelated adults, one of whom is registered and one who is female, must be present and supervise the booth at all times.
+Troops may participate in optional Cookie Booths, which must be approved by the council Product Programs Department.
+To begin the approval process, troops need to submit a completed Girl Scout Cookie Booth Agreement form to GSU Product Programs Department at info@gsutah.org.

+All participating girls, and adults handling money, must be registered Girl Scouts.
+At least two (2) unrelated adults, one of whom is registered and one who is female, must be present and always supervise the booth.